Frequently Asked Questions

 Lawrence, KS 66045

 Please make checks or money orders payable to University of Kansas.
-Please include the correct student KUID# on all checks.
+Please include the correct student KU ID# on all checks.

 To avoid non-refundable late payment fees, your payment must be RECEIVED by the due date.
 Therefore, please allow appropriate mailing time so that your payment is received by the due date.
 Student Accounts and Receivables does not accept post-dated checks.
 All payments will apply to the oldest charges first.
 You cannot select the charges to pay.

-Helpful Terms
+Helpful Terms and Information

 Once you apply to KU as a non-degree seeking student through the Jayhawk Blueprint program, you will receive an acceptance letter.
 This means you are approved to register for courses by KU.
 A member of the Jayhawk Blueprint team will register you in your Jayhawk Blueprint course in the KU system.